edesz/jupyter-book-2-demo/README.md

 ## About

 A starter project to begin publishing with Jupyter Book 2.

-Go from a collection of documents to somethng (an onlne book) that can be browsed much more naturally.
+This allows to go from a collection of documents to somethng (an onlne book) that can be browsed much more naturally.

 ## Getting Started